Montgomery51/Final-Project-/README.md

 * LongRunner Servo motor - https://www.amazon.ca/gp/product/B01N6C66ZG/ref=ppx_yo_dt_b_asin_title_o01_s00?ie=UTF8&psc=1
 (These are kinda small for a project like this but it worked)

-* PhotoResistor - https://www.adafruit.com/product/161      (I salvaged mine from nightlights I bought from the dollar store)
+* PhotoResistor - https://www.adafruit.com/product/161      (I salvaged mine from nightlights I bought from the dollar store but that is an expesive route)

+*Pan/tilt for small servos - https://www.amazon.ca/gp/product/B07HQB95VY/ref=ox_sc_act_title_2?smid=A2YPMGYKJIIDP8&psc=1

 Wiring
 =======